 Our free account and tools will walk you through starting and maintaining a New Hampshire corporation.
 All for free.

+Hire us to form your New Hampshire corporation.
 Includes registered agent service, bylaws & more.$327 Total

 How to Incorporate in New Hampshire

 To start a corporation in New Hampshire, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file Articles of Incorporation with the Corporation Division.
 You can file this document online or by mail.
 The articles cost $100 to file.
 Once filed with the state, this document formally creates your New Hampshire corporation.

 Per NH Rev Stat § 293-A:5.01 (2019), every New Hampshire corporation must appoint a registered agent.
 You don’t need to hire a registered agent, but if you do, make sure your registered agent will list their address on your articles wherever possible to ensure maximum privacy.

 If you’re starting a new business, you probably already know what you want to name your corporation.
 But you’ll need to know if your preferred name is available.
 To find out, visit the DOS’s New Hampshire Business Name Search and browse until you find the perfect name for your corporation.